 Don’t just learn to sing and dance—acquire a variety of singing techniques for every style from operetta to rock, and study the different types of dance that are unique to stage productions.
 Add acting and audition techniques, and embrace opportunities to perform in stage productions throughout your undergraduate career.

-There are many opportunities for community engagement in the drama department at SU.
+There are many opportunities for community engagement in the drama department at Syracuse.
 Work with young adults with special needs through the All Star C.A.S.T.
 (Community Actors and Students’ Theatre), designing the program for that term, guiding exercises, producing, and acting in a play with community participants.
 This allows you to explore careers in drama therapy and educational theater.

-A supportive network of VPA alumni are always willing to help you achieve success, both at SU and after you graduate.
+A supportive network of VPA alumni are always willing to help you achieve success, both at Syracuse and after you graduate.
 Notable alumni include Tony Award-winner Jessie Mueller ’05, screenwriter Aaron Sorkin ‘83, actor Taye Diggs ’93, and actress/singer Vanessa Williams ’86.
 View more notable alumni.

 As a musical theater major, you will have the opportunity to spend a semester immersed in the theater world of London.
 Take classes and workshops at the Globe Theater and attend live performances at the National Theater and Royal Shakespeare Company.
-SU Abroad also offers more than 100 programs in 60 countries.
+Syracuse Abroad also offers more than 100 programs in 60 countries.